You (Vasil Garvanliev song)

 "You" is a song recorded by Macedonian singer Vasil Garvanliev.
 The song was written and produced by Nevena Neskoska alongside Alice Schroeder and Kalina Neskoska.
 Javier Lloret de Muller, Darko Dimitrov and Lazar Cvetkoski provided additional production.

-The song was scheduled to represent North Macedonia in the 2020 Eurovision Song Contest in Rotterdam, the Netherlands, after being internally selected by the national broadcaster MRT.
+The song was scheduled to represent North Macedonia in the Eurovision Song Contest 2020 after being internally selected by Macedonian Radio Television (MRT).
 However, the contest was later cancelled due to the COVID-19 pandemic.

 Background

 Composition

 Lasting three minutes, the English-language song, "You", was composed by Macedonian composer Nevena Neskoska and written by the latter together with Alice Schroeder and Kalina Neskoska.
 Along with Nevena Neskoska and Javier Lloret de Muller, Macedonian producers Darko Dimitrov and Lazar Cvetkoski were also helmed for the record's production process.

 Promotion

 An accompanying music video for "You" was officially premiered onto the YouTube channel of the Eurovision Song Contest on 8 March 2020.
 The vibrant video was directed by Milena Vitman and produced by Jellmaz Dervishi while it was solely edited and recorded by Gjorgi Vacev.
 Visually, its message is an "invitation for everyone to connect, open up, dance, and celebrate the moment".